shmuhammad2004/africanlp2022/content/home/hero.md

 +++

 Welcome to AfricaNLP virtual workshop.
-It will be taking place ONLINE in co-location with ICLR2022 on April 25-28 April, 2022
+It will be taking place ONLINE in co-location with ICLR2022 on April 25-28 April, 2022.
+Apply for AfricaNLP2022 [Mentorship](https://docs.google.com/forms/d/e/1FAIpQLSd0MI8IF45KqJPHYA0lf-64p84v5i8wmxEHcIvYteMNTggBkA/viewform)